 Aderhold admits climate adaptation for the city is "not on the front burner," but she is doing what she can to raise awareness.
 "Problems with wildlife populations are mounting in Alaska," she says.
-"We have warm water 'blobs' in the Gulf of Alaska, more bird die-offs and gray whales are dying."
+"We have warm water 'blobs'6 in the Gulf of Alaska, more bird die-offs and gray whales are dying."
 The councilwoman is working with groups like the Kachemak Bay Coastal Estuarine Reserve, a conservation organization funded partly by the National Oceanic and Atmospheric Administration, that is hosting workshops and training programs to raise people's awareness of climate issues impacting the environment around them.
 Reserve officials believe climate change will become more of a priority as fisheries become more stressed and new threats arise from warming temperatures, such as shellfish poisoning and harmful algal blooms, which have increased in recent years.

 "We are working with local fishermen to try to understand the impacts in their businesses," says Syverine Bentz, a coastal training coordinator with the Kachemak Bay Reserve.
 "We are trying to highlight the important issues and give people the planning tools they need...how we can preserve our natural lifestyles in the face of climate change when the resources may not be the same."
+"From an adaptation standpoint, the Homer spit is highly vulnerable to storm surges and the city is currently in the early stages of working with the Alaska Department of Transportation and Public Facilities and the U.S. Army Corps of Engineers on erosion mitigation..."